muditsengar/agent-collaboration-flow/README.md

 4. You'll get a complete solution with all the steps explained

 This isn't just a simple chatbot - it's a team of AI agents that can:
-- Research information
+- Task Manager
-- Plan solutions
+- Research solutions
-- Create content
-- Coordinate tasks
+- Creative
 - And much more!

 The system is designed to be transparent, so you can see exactly how the AI is working to solve your problem, rather than just getting a final answer.
 It's like having a window into the AI's thought process!